 If you live in New England, you may have seen an increase in squirrel activity, including the number of them dead on the roadways.
 It seems you can’t travel 100 feet without having a squirrel dart out in front of you as they make their way across the road; some don’t make it.
 We’ve gotten countless messages on our Facebook page and comments on our website from people asking, “what’s going on with all the dead squirrels?” wondering if it has anything to do with the harsh winter we’re predicting.

 While folklore tells us that squirrels gathering nuts early is one of the 20 signs of a hard winter, there appears to be a bit more going on.

 Here’s what we found out.

-According to a Maine state wildlife biologist, we had a “mast” year for acorns and other nuts last fall (meaning more than usual), which has led to a population explosion of squirrels (who have an average of 3-6 young in a litter).
-So there are more squirrels this year gathering nuts from the back-to-normal food supply.
-Unfortunately, they’re displaying erratic behavior and taking more risks (which we assume is where folklore comes in about the harsh winter ahead—they’re getting ready), resulting in increased road deaths.
+According to a Maine state wildlife biologist, we had a “mast” year (meaning more than usual) for acorns and other nuts last fall which has led to a population explosion of squirrels (who have an average of 3-6 young in a litter).
+So there are more squirrels this year gathering nuts from the back-to-normal food supply of the current year.
+Unfortunately, they’re displaying erratic behavior and taking more risks to gather their food supply (which we assume is where folklore comes in about the harsh winter ahead—they’re getting ready), resulting in increased road deaths.

 A New Hampshire state wildlife biologist confirmed that they, too, are seeing a large number of squirrel roadkill in their state.
 In fact, one motorist reported counting 390 dead squirrels in a 50-mile drive to the Massachusetts border.
 Unfortunately, this flurry of squirrel activity is going to continue right through the fall.